By Fernando O

 Prep:30minCook:40min

-This recipe makes a sweet, tangy and delicious Italian tart using orange flavoured pasta frolla and an orange marmalade filling.
+This recipe makes a sweet, tangy and delicious Italian tart using orange flavoured pasta frolla (pastry) and an orange marmalade filling.
 Pasta frolla is similar to a traditional pie shortcrust but has a sweeter and lighter flavour and texture.

 It's possible to make Pasta Frolla ahead of time, keeping it in the fridge for 2 or 3 days maximum.
 Alternatively, you can freeze it and keep it in the freezer for about 3 months.
 When you want to use it, defrost in the fridge.